NYCPlanning/data-engineering/.github/ISSUE_TEMPLATE/facilities_update.md

 **All source data listed is to be uploaded as .csv files**

 ## Geosupport
-- [ ] Update geosupport version in both Dockerfiles
+- [ ] Ensure latest Geosupport version is present in production EDM Docker images

 ## Version Env
 - [ ] Update previous version for QCQA in `version.env` file